Structural study of TATB under detonation-induced shock conditions: Discussion

-Interestingly, the observation of the 30\% remaining TATB under shock conditions is also in agreement with the basic principle of the Zel'dovitch-von Neumann-Doering (ZND) theory for detonation \cite{Kirkwood1954}.
-In this context, the 30\% of the observed TATB under pressure could represent the material at and immediately behind the thin von Neumann spike shock wave that compresses the explosive to a high pressure yet instantaneously, much of the explosive remains unreacted.
-The measurement might then be the first direct measurement of decomposing TATB crystallites, sufficient to exhibit compressed 002 diffraction peak, that persist in the long reaction zone relative to other explosives \cite{Tarver2006,Loboiko2000}.
-Given that in our experimental setup the incident X-rays are orthogonal to the curved shock front\cite{Bagge-Hansen2019,Hammons2019}, we do simultaneously probe a superposition of various states through the thin shock front and the reaction zone, but also note that we observe pressure decreasing as the TATB continues to decompose (Fig. 2) and essentially complete decomposition at very late times (Fig. 6).
-The remaining 70\% of the TATB that does not contribute to the pressurized 002 peak is material that has decomposed and/or rubbelized sufficiently small to no longer produce meaningful diffraction.
+Interestingly,and additionally, the observation of the 30\% remaining TATB under shock conditions is in agreement with the basic principle of the Zel'dovitch-von Neumann-Doering (ZND) theory for detonation \cite{Kirkwood1954}.
+In this context, the 30\% of the observed TATB under pressure could represent the material at and immediately behind the thin von Neumann spike shock wave that compresses the explosive to a high pressure instantaneously, while the explosive remains unreacted.
+Given that in our experimental setup the incident X-rays are orthogonal to the curved shock front\cite{Bagge-Hansen2019,Hammons2019}, we do simultaneously probe a superposition of various states through the thin shock front and the reaction zone, but also note that we observe pressure decreasing as the TATB continues to decompose (Fig. 2) and observe essentially complete decomposition at very late times (Fig. 6).
+Thus, our study is consistent with the observation of decomposing TATB crystallites, sufficient to exhibit compressed 002 diffraction peak, that persist due to the longer reaction zone of TATB relative to other explosives \cite{Tarver2006,Loboiko2000}.
+The remaining 70\% of the TATB that does not contribute to the pressurized 002 peak is material that has decomposed and/or obliterated to sufficiently small particulates that no longer produce meaningful diffraction.